DeepuBhasin/Web-Developer-Notes/10 ReactJs/03-React-test-library-and-jest/_Documentation_Jest.md

 * **getAllBy...** returns an array of all matching nodes for a query and throws an error if no elements match.

+* It majorly test those elements which has semantic meaning.

 > 8 Different query methods & Priority Order for Queries
 1. getByRole